julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, May 21, 2025.
+Thursday, May 22, 2025.
 Quote of the day:

-> "If God did not exist, it would be necessary to invent Him." - Voltaire
+> "America is the most grandiose experiment the world has seen, but, I am afraid, it is not going to be a success." - Sigmund Freud